Sweet Thursday: Genesis of the novel

+Synopsis

 Doc returns to a failed Western Biological Laboratories and a changed Cannery Row after serving in the army during World War II.
 Mack and the Boys are still living in the Palace Flophouse, but Lee Chong has sold his general store to Joseph and Mary Rivas.
 Since the death of its original owner Dora, the local brothel, The Bear Flag Restaurant, is now being run by Dora's older sister Fauna, a former mission worker previously known as Flora.
 Under Fauna, the girls of the Bear Flag study etiquette and posture with the goal of joining Fauna's list of "gold stars," former employees of the Bear Flag who have married and left their employ there.

 As Doc tries to rebuild his neglected business, the latest Bear Flag resident Suzy is causing trouble.
 Fauna knows Suzy isn't cut out to be a working girl, but her soft heart always causes her to fall for a hard luck story.
 Deciding to make Suzy one of her gold star girls, Fauna plots to throw Suzy into the arms of an unwitting Doc and enlists the aid of Mack and the Boys.

 After a disastrous party hosted by Mack and the Boys, Suzy leaves the Bear Flag, but not to marry Doc.
 Choosing to live alone, Suzy moves into an empty boiler in a vacant lot and takes a job at the local diner, the Golden Poppy.
 While Cannery Row is stunned over Suzy's actions and Doc wrestles with a critical project, Hazel, one of the Boys living in the Palace Flophouse, struggles with his own demons.
-Having been told by Fauna in an astrological reading he will become President of the United States, Hazel fights destiny.
-To practice for high office, Hazel understands that he must learn to make difficult decisions — one of which is breaking Doc's arm, for he’s realized that this, arousing Suzy's sympathy, is the only way to bring the couple together.
+Having been told by Fauna in an astrological reading he will become president of the United States, Hazel fights destiny.
+To practice for high office, Hazel understands that he must learn to make difficult decisions — one of which is breaking Doc's arm, for he's realized that this, arousing Suzy's sympathy, is the only way to bring the couple together.
 Realizing Doc's broken arm will keep him from a much-needed collecting expedition, Mack and the Boys teach Suzy to drive a car.
-Suzy and the injured Doc head off to the coast for the collecting expedition.
+Suzy and the injured Doc head to the coast for the collecting expedition.

 History

-The novel was adapted into the 1955 Rodgers and Hammerstein Broadway musical Pipe Dream, which was nominated for nine Tony Awards.
+The novel was adapted into the 1955 Rodgers and Hammerstein Broadway musical Pipe Dream, which was nominated for nine Tony Awards but which was one of their unsuccessful shows, only lasting as long as the pre-reviews, advance ticket sale, a first for one of their musicals.
+In 2011, Smithsonian Magazine ranked it among the ten all-time Broadway flops.

 The movie version of the book's predecessor, Cannery Row, incorporates several of the story lines in Sweet Thursday.

+Reception

+According to Steinbeck biographer Jay Parini, "It is often said reviewers hated the novel, but a close survey of the actual notices suggests the novel received, on balance, a favorable response, with many reviewers finding something to admire in its pages."